zayelmech/PuntroSales-Demo/README.md

   <img width="514" height="406" src="doc/img/DetailsProduct.png">
 </p>

+### Features

+- CRUD for products
+  - Products has an inventory
+- CRUD for Sales
+  - Sales are automatically shyncronized with clients and inventory
+- CRUD for clients
+  - The idea, is to control clients sales history

+[x] Create a new product
+- Image from device gallery
+- Name
+- Price
+- Currency (MXN, USD)
+- Initial stock
+- Unit (pcs, mL, kg, lb)

+[x] Edit product details
+[x] Delete a product and its stock history
+[x] List all products
+- [ ] Filter and sort products
+- [x] Default product sorting

+[x] Product search bar
+[ ] Download product inventory as CSV

+#### Stock Control
+[x] Adjust stock (in/out) by quantity
+[x] Total remaining stock
+[x] Stock syncs with sales; when a sale is completed, items are automatically deducted [x] Stock may go negative for pending orders to forecast restocking needs [ ] Download stock by product as CSV

+### Sales
+[x] List all tickets
+[x] Create a new ticket — stock is automatically deducted [x] Cancel a ticket — stock will be re-added
+[ ] View ticket details and share a screenshot with overscroll [ ] Filter sales by date range, status, etc.
+[ ] Download sales as CSV
+[ ] Sales charts and income tracking — *Future*

+### Clients
+[x] List all clients
+[x] Add client
+[ ] Sync phone contacts
+[x] Edit client
+[x] Delete client
+[ ] Client sales history

 ## UI Layer

 ### Libraries

 - Hilt for dependency injection
 - Compose
 - Material 3
-- Jetpack libraries
 - Coil for images

-Need permissions
+Need permissions : N/A

 ## Domain layer

 It contains all use cases the app needs

-### Products
-- Get All products
-- Create a new product
-- Edit product
-- Delete product

-### Sales
-- Get all tickets
-- Create a new ticket
--

 ### Libraries

 - KotlinX coroutines

 ## Data Source layer
+Room Database Instance, it wraps DAOs and migrations

 ## Libraries

 - Room Database
-- Dagger 2 for dependency injection
+- Hilt for dependency injection